charleshartman/RB120/assessment_prep/oop.md

 *Class inheritance* occurs when a class (the subclass) inherits the behaviors of another class (the superclass).
 This allows more generalized behaviors for a certain class to be inherited by a subclass.
 The subclass can then extend and fine-tune those behaviors without excessive duplication of code.
 In this way the subclass specializes the superclass.

 Mixing modules in to a class can be described as *interface inheritance*.
 Rather than inheriting from a more general 'type', the class inherits useful methods that extend the class.
-Class inheritance is often described as an 'is-a' relationship, whereas interface inheritance (mixin modules) is a 'has-a' relationship.
+Class inheritance is often described as an 'is-a' relationship, whereas interface inheritance with modules is a 'has-a' relationship.
 While you can only subclass from one superclass, but you may mix in as many modules as you like.
-(Note that objects can be instantiated from classes but not from modules.)
+(Note: objects can be instantiated from classes but not from modules.)

 Example: